 Over the next few weeks I’m going to dig into each of these a bit more, and give some resources where possible.
 I’d love to hear your thoughts on anything I missed!

-And if you’re at a place where you are really struggling to thrive or are just plain stuck, reach out to me here for a free 30 minute consultation or to sign-up for my Dare to Thrive Strategy Session.
+And if you’re at a place where you are really struggling to thrive or are just plain stuck, reach out to me for a free consultation.
 It’s a great starting point.